 To apply for a business Schengen Visa to visit Portugal, you will need to provide the following documents:

-• A valid passport or travel document: Your passport must be valid for at least three months before your return to your home country, and it should have at least two blank pages for the visa stamp.
+• Passport or travel document: Your passport must be valid for at least three months before your return to your home country and have at least two blank pages for the visa stamp.
+It’s important to note that some EU regions do not accept temporary passports.

 • Two recent passport-size photos: These should be taken against a white background and be of good quality.